-Bottom line: The FullStory script will not slow your perceivable page rendering time, and its unavailability will not impact your page.
+Bottom line: The FullStory script will have no discernible effect on your perceivable page rendering time, and its unavailability will not impact your page.

 UI Thread Utilization

-Here we see a series of mousemove events being handled by the recording script.
+Here we see a series of mousemove events being handled by the data capture script.
 The relevant value here is “Self Time” at the bottom, which is 0.037ms (37µs), which is at least three orders-of-magnitude below anything a human can perceive.

 Outgoing Event-Queue Processing

-Here we see two timers being fired (which is part of the throttling process, described below), the latter of which results in a request being made to the server.
+Here we see two timers being fired (which is part of the throttling process), the latter of which results in a request being made to the server.
 All told, this process takes approximately 1ms, again far below the user-visible threshold.

 Compression and Upload